pingcrosby/Spinnaker-AzureAuthorization/readme.md

 + The rest is AD based and I can supply screenshots to show you how its set it :slightly_smiling_face:
 + See repos for gate-local.yml .. and a super quick easy service "http://getuserinfo-svc:8008/getuserinfo" that I knocked up quickly in GO to demo it..  deploy the svc locally - it just extracts/validates and returns json for mapper

+# important
+* DONT forget that [username: YourField...]
+HAS to be in the mapping..
+It must be mapped behind the scenes normally but when overriding with gate-local.yml if you dont specify it you with get errors around "user_id" missing...
+This was annoying and confusing as its called "username" in code but logged as "user_id" - so had to trawl source to find it

 GetUserInfo server..
 + To build it..updates the TENANT_ID in `svr.go` and either run `docker build -t getuserinfo:latest` or `go run svr.go`